 Getting an MBA nowadays is very common to advance in a career, either after completing graduation or working for a few years.
 The delivery of management education is evolving over the years with online MBA, executive MBA, and 1 year MBA programs coming into the picture.
 The management aspirants must note that apart from the regular full-time management program, all these other formats of MBA fall under part-time management programs only.
 With the availability of so many options or routes of pursuing a management course, it is obvious for the management aspirants to get confused.
+You can check our guide on Regular MBA vs Distance MBA vs Online MBA to learn more.
 Full-time MBA or part-time MBA, both have their merits and demerits, which we are listing in this post.

 The candidates who are planning to do an MBA but are juggling with full-time MBA vs. part-time MBA and which one to pick must go read through this article to get clarity.

 Full-time MBA vs. Part-time MBA

 Choosing an MBA channel can be grueling as well as confusing.
 But this decision is imperative, for it will lay the foundation of your career in management.
 Let’s begin with understanding the full-time regular MBA or PGDM course.

 A regular or full-time MBA is the most widely available two-year management program.
 Almost every business school across the world offer a full-time MBA.
 The first year is dedicated to introducing the students to a core set of business fundamentals involving accounting, operations, finance, and marketing.
 While the second-year focuses on MBA specializations which the students choose based on their interest and career aspirations.